mlcommons/tiny/v0.1/README.md

 There are two division:
 * The closed division of the benchmark requires the use of a pre-trained model but allows submitters to use post training quantization and optimizations.
-* The open division allows arbitrary selection of pre-processing and model architecture within an accuracy threshold.
+* The open division allows arbitrary selection of training scheme, pre-processing, and model architecture.
 The open division allows for novel techniques, and a more diverse set of results at the cost of direct comparability.

 The structure of the repository is as follows:
 * The pre-trained models are found in [training](https://github.com/mlcommons/tiny/tree/master/v0.1/training) along with the dataset, training and quantization scripts.